sensu/sensu-docs/content/sensu-go/6.5/api/pipeline.md

 {{% notice warning %}}
 **IMPORTANT**: The pipeline API does not create [pipeline resources](../../observability-pipeline/observe-process/pipelines/), which are composed of observation event processing workflows.
 Instead, the pipeline API allows you to create resources that can **only** be used within pipelines.<br><br>
-Read the [Sumo Logic metrics handler reference](../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers reference](../../observability-pipeline/observe-process/tcp-stream-handlers) for more information about pipeline API resources.
+Read the [Sumo Logic metrics handlers reference](../../observability-pipeline/observe-process/sumo-logic-metrics-handlers) and [TCP stream handlers reference](../../observability-pipeline/observe-process/tcp-stream-handlers) for more information about pipeline API resources.
 {{% /notice %}}

 {{% notice commercial %}}